 We thought your families would like to join in the fun too, so on this page, you will find experiments for you to try at home (with the support of an adult).
 Remember to take photos of your super science and email them to one of the science team so that we can share your brilliant work with the world!
-Click on the images below to have fun with rocket science!

 *If you or one of your family members does not want their picture on the website, please share your work with us in another way, perhaps print a photo off at home and bring it into school.*

 Term 2 - Our Super Scientists this term are...Year 3!

 Having teachers on the Science Team means that in Year 3, we carry out lots of exciting, scientific investigations!
 This term we have been learning about rocks, soils and fossils.
 In order to find out more about the different types of rocks and their uses, we carried out an investigation to find out which types of rock are hard, which are soft, and which are permeable and impermeable.
 We were given pipettes, water, blue paper towel and a selection of igneous rocks, metamorphic rocks and sedimentary rocks to carry out our investigation.
 We used our scientific skill of observation to look closely at our findings.
 We found that:

 - Sedimentary rocks are the softest, chalk is a good example of this.

 - Metamorphic and Igneous rocks are hard, marble and granite are good examples of these.

 - Lots of the sedimentary rocks we had were permeable, meaning that they have tiny holes which the water could travel through.

 - The metamorphic and igneous rocks that we had were impermeable, meaning that they didn't have tiny holes and the water dripped off of them on to the paper towel.